higher-ed-policy-analysis-2nd-edition/Project-Overview/README.md

 Welcome!
-This page provides an overview of the Higher Ed Policy Analysis project and links to all public resources.
+This page provides an overview of the Higher Ed Policy Analysis (2nd edition) project and links to all public resources.